SoftwareAG/cumulocity-flexy-integration-ui/README.md

 ## How to install the Plugin

-1. Navigate to the "Ecosystem" » "Extesions" page in the administration app (path: `/apps/administration/index.html#/ecosystem/extension/extensions`).
+1. Navigate to the "Ecosystem" » "Extensions" page in the administration app (path: `/apps/administration/index.html#/ecosystem/extension/extensions`).
   ![Screenshot of the administration app to highlight the button in the top right corner of the screen](./_media/add-extension-button.png)
   Click on the "Add extension package" button, located on the right side of the action bar, to open the dialog.
 1. Select the package (.zip) by clicking on the "Drop file here" area, or drag and drop it in the same place.